Harpoon (comics): Further appearances

-Harpoon is thought to have been killed during the Inferno event, but as often shown, Mister Sinister can clone his Marauders and bring them back at any time.
-Harpoon often works as Sinister's enforcer, such as in the capture of the X-Man (Nate Grey), during the Onslaught crossover.
+Harpoon is thought to have been killed during the "Inferno" event, but as often shown, Mister Sinister can clone his Marauders and resurrect them at any time.
+Harpoon often works as Sinister's enforcer, such as in the capture of Nate Grey during the Onslaught crossover.

 Harpoon lost his powers after the events of "Decimation".
-After M-Day, Harpoon resurfaces with the rest of the Marauders, and still working for Mister Sinister.
+After M-Day, Harpoon resurfaces with the rest of the Marauders, still working for Mister Sinister.
 To make up for his lack of power, he carries a weaponized harpoon.

+Harpoon attacks Chamber and the X-Men alongside the other Marauders.
+Chamber manages to kill the Marauders with his fire, but Harpoon stabs him through the chest before dying.
+Chamber dies from his injuries shortly afterward.
+Harpoon is later revealed to have been resurrected.

 Powers and abilities

 Harpoon could charge his metal spears with his own bio-energy for various effects, such as shocking or stunning his opponents.
 He was also exceptionally skilled in using his spears as weapons, both in melee combat and as thrown projectiles.

 Other versions

 In the universe of "Age of Apocalypse", Harpoon appears as a member of the Infinite Patrol, the enforcers of Apocalypse.